-With no fuss with specific desktop enviroments and stuff, Installing a Minecraft Server is an easy task on the command line.
+With no fuss with specific desktop environments and stuff, Installing a Minecraft Server is an easy task on the command line.
 The hard part is what you will build.

 Make sure you have a powerful server machine above 3.7Ghz and 8G of RAM.

-For this Tutorial, We will be using openjdk and a command line window seperator called screen
+For this Tutorial, We will be using openjdk and a command line window separator called screen.

 sudo yum install java-1.8.0-openjdk screen